 - Livalo produces a larger increase in high-density lipoprotein-cholesterol (HDL-C) levels when compared to some of the other statins.
 This increase in HDL-C levels is sustained over the long term.
 HDL-Cholesterol is often referred to as the “good” cholesterol as it collects any excess cholesterol and takes it back to the liver, where it is broken down and then removed from the body.
 Increasing your HDL cholesterol can lower your risk of heart disease and stroke.

-- Livalo has less drug-drug interactions than atorvastatin and simvastatin, as Livalo is minimally metabolized by cytochrome P450 (CYP) enzymes.
+- Livalo has fewer drug-drug interactions than atorvastatin and simvastatin, as Livalo is minimally metabolized by cytochrome P450 (CYP) enzymes.
 Pravastatin and fluvastatin have the lowest risk of drug interactions as they are not metabolized by cytochrome p450 3A4 at all.

 Medicines that interact with Livalo may either decrease its effect, affect how long it works for, increase side effects, or have less of an effect when taken with Livalo.
 An interaction between two medications does not always mean that you must stop taking one of the medications; however, sometimes it does.
 Speak to your doctor about how drug interactions should be managed.